 - Eggs should always be cooked at low temperature to guarantee a tender white and smooth yolk.

 - Remove all traces of egg yolk with a Q-tip or edge of a paper towel before trying to beat egg whites.
 The slightest trace of egg yolk will affect the results.
 Also, make sure your beater blades do not have any vegetable oil on them.

 - If you are making a number of omelets or batches of scrambled eggs, try wiping the pan with a piece of paper towel dipped in table salt after three batches.
-Your results will be much better with less food sticking to the pan.
+Your results will be much better with less food saing to the pan.

 - To make a better omelet or scrambled egg dish, try adding a small amount of water instead of milk when you are beating the eggs.
 Milk products tend to harden the yolk, while water tends to slow down the coagulation of the yolk.

 - When handling eggs or removing them from the carton, try wetting your hands first and the eggs will not slip away.